-Duke students are invited to join a Virtual Power Lunch featuring Kate Ringness (JD'94, LLM'94), managing director and co-founder of SmartBlock Communities.
-Event capacity will be limited so that all attendees have the chance to introduce themselves, ask questions, and exchange ideas, just like at an in-person Power Lunch.
-Advance registration required.
-Attendees will be able to access the meeting information in the "Digital Links" section of Eventbrite after registration is complete.
+Duke students are invited to join our Power Lunch featuring Kate Ringness (JD'94, LLM'94), principal and co-founder of SmartBlock Consulting.
+Event capacity will be limited so that all attendees have the chance to introduce themselves, ask questions, and exchange ideas.
+Lunch will be provided; registration is required.

 A LIMITED NUMBER OF TICKETS ARE AVAILABLE, so please register only if you are committed to attending.
 If your plans change, please cancel your registration so someone else can take part.